Business Travel Guide: Cape Town,

 view from Tobago's Bar & Terrace.

 Situated within Cape Town's Victoria & Alfred Waterfront, this contemporary urban resort offers two types of accommodations.
 The seven-story Marina Rise houses 91 rooms boasting views of Table Mountain.
 Across a series of bridges are the Villa Suites, located on their own secluded island accessed only by bridge or private water taxi.
 Also on its own island are the property's private infinity pool and the 13,000-square-foot One&Only Spa.
-Notable dining options include Nobu and Maze by Gordon Ramsay, while NEO boutique promises to satisfy the jet set's retail fetish with exclusive collections by top fashion labels.
+A notable dining option is Nobu while NEO boutique promises to satisfy the jet set's retail fetish with exclusive collections by top fashion labels.

 108 Shortmarket St.